 - A national health story Issues relating to health policy, release of statistics and debate about care or treatments.
-For example - the Hospital's reaction to delayed discharges, development of lower security facilities, women's services, or the review of mental health services pan Scotland. - Other local or national stories which may not initially be health related The Hospital being asked to comment on the legal system and its weaknesses in protecting the public, or former patient now in prison and due for release. - Specific State Hospital issues A number of areas including policy, security, developments and performance.
+For examples (1) the creation of a new Forensic Mental Health Board for Scotland (Barron Report) with the aim of delivering a national approach to planning and governance of forensic mental health services.
+Women's services, or the review of mental health services pan Scotland, and (2) the establishment of a high secure service for women within the State Hospital. - Other local or national stories which may not initially be health related The Hospital being asked to comment on the legal system and its weaknesses in protecting the public, or former patient now in prison and due for release.

-- Issues concerning individual patients A patient has been involved in an incident already reported in the media, such as 'rooftop incident', drug taking or detainment, a patient due for discharge / transfer, court appearance, or outings. - Issues concerning individual members of staff Concerns, complaints, or compliments from patients, or a piece of work, for example research or good practice completed by them.
+- Specific State Hospital issues A number of areas including policy, security, developments and performance. - Issues concerning individual patients A patient has been involved in an incident already reported in the media, such as 'rooftop incident', absconding, drug taking or detainment, a patient due for discharge / transfer, court appearance, or outings. - Issues concerning individual members of staff Concerns, complaints, or compliments from patients, or a piece of work, for example research or good practice completed by them.
 Media enquires / contacts around job losses, suspensions, disciplinary actions, safe practices, shift patterns, staff registrations or fitness to practice.